 Unfortunately, R-Instat’s tabular output is in R’s standard text tables.
 These must be displayed using a monospaced font to keep the columns lined up.
 While R packages such as gt, texreg, and xtable exist to convert these tables to publication-quality, that step would require writing R code.
 The R-Instat developers say they plan to add publication-quality output in a future version.

 Repeating an analysis on different groups of observations is a core task in data science.
-Software needs to provide an ability to select a subset of one group to analyze, then another subset to compare it to.
+Software needs to provide the ability to select a subset of one group to analyze, then another subset to compare it to.
 All the R GUIs reviewed in this series can do this task.
 R-Instat does single-group selections by offering to filter rows using the “Data Options” button that appears in every dialog.
 It generates a subset that you can analyze in the same way as the entire dataset.

 Software also needs the ability to automate such selections so that you might generate dozens of analyses or graphs, one group at a time.
-This feature has been available in commercial GUIs for decades (e.g. SPSS split-file, SAS BY).
+This feature has been available in commercial GUIs for decades (e.g., SPSS split-file, SAS BY).
 R-Instat does not offer such a feature.

-Early in the development of statistical software, developers tried to guess what output would be important to save to a new dataset (e.g. predicted values, factor scores), and the ability to save such output was built into the analysis procedures themselves.
+Early in the development of statistical software, developers tried to guess what output would be important to save to a new dataset (e.g., predicted values, factor scores), and the ability to save such output was built into the analysis procedures themselves.
 However, researchers were far more creative than the developers anticipated.
 To better meet their needs, output management systems were created and tacked on to existing tools (e.g. SAS’ Output Delivery System, SPSS’ Output Management System).
 One of R’s greatest strengths is that every bit of output can be readily used as input.
 However, with the simplification that GUIs provide, that presents a challenge.

 Output data can be observation-level, such as predicted values for each observation or case.
-When group-by analyses are run, the output data can also be observation-level, but now the (e.g.) predicted values would be created by individual models for each group, rather than one model based on the entire original data set (perhaps with group included as a set of indicator variables).
+When group-by analyses are run, the output data can also be observation-level, but now the (e.g.) predicted values would be created by individual models for each group rather than one model based on the entire original data set (perhaps with group included as a set of indicator variables).

 Group-by analyses can also create model-level data sets, such as one R-squared value for each group’s model.
 They can also create parameter-level data sets, such as the p-value for each regression parameter for each group’s model.
 (Saving and using single models is covered under “Modeling” above.)

-For example, in our organization, we have 250 departments and want to see if any of them have a gender bias on salary.
+For example, in our organization, we have 250 departments and want to see if any have a gender bias on salary.
 We write all 250 regression models to a data set and then search to find those whose gender parameter is significant (hoping to find none, of course!)

 R-Instat does all three levels of output management.
 To use this function, choose “Model> Use Model> Glance/Tidy/Augment”.
 While the code to repeat this for the levels of one or more grouping variables is fairly easy to implement, the dialog doesn’t currently offer that feature.

 The R-Instat team welcomes people who are willing to contribute to the project.
 You can submit bug reports or even copy the entire set of source code at the project’s GitHub site: https://github.com/africanmathsinitiative/R-Instat/.
-Information and guides for developers and contributors is available on the GitHub Wiki: https://github.com/africanmathsinitiative/R-Instat/wiki
+Information and guides for developers and contributors are available on the GitHub Wiki: https://github.com/africanmathsinitiative/R-Instat/wiki

 R-Instat’s offering in climate analysis is unique among R GUIs, and a quick search on Google Scholar shows that it is being widely used with such data.
 R-Instat’s focus is specifically on frequentist statistics rather than Bayesian, and it does not yet offer any machine learning or artificial intelligence methods.
-R-Instat’s developers are currently working to include some machine learning methods using the caret package, particularly for the teaching of data science.
+R-Instat’s developers are currently working to include some machine learning methods using the caret package, particularly for teaching data science.

 R-Instat’s output is in standard R text tables, rather than the journal-style word processing tables that are such a time-saver in other R GUIs.

-Thanks to the R-Instat team who have done a lot of hard work and for making it free and open source.
+Thanks to the R-Instat team, who have done a lot of hard work and for making it free and open source.
 Thanks to David Stern, Roger Stern, and Danny Parsons for clarifying many aspects of R-Instat.
-Also to Rachel Ladd, Ruben Ortiz, Christina Peterson, and Josh Price for their editorial suggestions.
+Also, to Rachel Ladd, Ruben Ortiz, Christina Peterson, and Josh Price for their editorial suggestions.